pelson/scitools.org.uk/documents/CLAs/SciTools-CLA.md

 them out of or in connection with this Agreement within 30 Working Days of the dispute arising.

-If the dispute cannot be resolved, then the Parties shall attempt to settle it by mediation in accordance with the TODO  Mediation (“EPANI”) Model Mediation Procedure from time-to-time in force.
+If the dispute cannot be resolved, then the Parties shall attempt to settle it by mediation in accordance with the Centre for Dispute Resolution (“CEDR”) Model Mediation Procedure from time-to-time in force.

 To initiate the mediation a party to the Agreement must give notice in writing (the “ADR Notice”) to the other party requesting mediation in accordance with this clause.